HMLab Operating Standards

 Here are some general guidelines related to laboratory safety:

 Accidents will happen.
 Glassware breaks and causes spills, cuts, or other emergencies.
-Human body reacts to certain chemicals.
+Human body reacts to chemicals.
 It is critical to know how to respond in case of an emergency that happens in the lab.

 The Nitty Gritty